 This page contains a summary of the Public Places Bylaw and a link to the full version of it.

-Council makes bylaws to protect the public from nuisance, to protect, promote and maintain public health and safety and to minimise the potential for offensive behaviour in public places.
+This Bylaw is about the public places in the District that Council owns or manages.
+It is in place to protect the public from nuisance, to support public health and safety and to minimise the potential for offensive behaviour.
+It includes restrictions on horses in public places.

 Horses on beaches